bringauto/fleet-management-http-api/docs/endpoints.md

 More on endpoints [here](entity_manipulations.md#car-state).

-## /carstate[?allAvailable=<allAvailable>]
+## /carstate[?since=<timestamp>&wait=<wait>]

 ### POST

 Add a new state for a car by ID.
+Query parameters are ignored for this method.

-Request body format:
-- allAvailable=true: JSON containing list of the Car States.
+Request body format: JSON containing a Car State data.
-- allAvailable=false or unspecified: JSON version of the Car State.

 Response codes:
 - 200: Successfully added new Car State.